kuravih/vscode-idl/README.md

 ## Release Notes

+Added line and block comments

+### 0.0.2

+line and block comments

+### 0.0.1

+Initial release.
 Just added the the grammar, which provides syntax highlighting and nothing else.

-### 0.0.1

-Initial release